 How To Apply Neem Oil For Insecticide?

-Neem oil can be applied on the plants and as well as on your skin to keep off insects that are harmful such as mosquitoes, spider or flies.
+Neem oil can be applied on the plants and as well on your skin to keep off insects that are harmful such as mosquitoes, spiders, or flies.

 How to apply neem oil on plants?